Wall Street buys the dip as investors bet on stimulus

 "I don't think (monetary policy) solves the problem ...
 This particular one is both supply and demand, it will help but it won't fix the problem."

-Surgical mask maker Alpha Pro Tech Ltd APT.N tumbled 23% but remains up 360% year-to-date.
+Surgical mask maker Alpha Pro Tech Ltd APT.N tumbled 17% but remains up over 350% year-to-date.

-Advancing issues outnumbered declining ones on the NYSE by a 3.12-to-1 ratio; on Nasdaq, a 2.08-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.59-to-1 ratio; on Nasdaq, a 1.73-to-1 ratio favored advancers.

-(Additional reporting by Ambar Warrick and Sanjana Shivdas in Bengaluru Editing by Nick Zieminski)
+(Additional reporting by Ambar Warrick and Sanjana Shivdas in Bengaluru Editing by Nick Zieminski and Chizu Nomiyama)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))